Yongalls/SSL_AdThMix/README.md

 ## Experiment_codes
 Contains exact codes which is used for our data in presentation and report.
-Specific description about session number and experiments are in "Experiment Data.pdf"
+Specific description about session number and experiments are in "Experiment_codes/Experiment Data.pdf"

 ## Etc
 This folder contains implemented SSL algorithms from various papers but not used in final version